A mom and daughter recently learned the importance of regular colorectal cancer screenings.

 Who needs a colonoscopy

-The American Cancer Society recently adjusted its age recommendation to 45 for initial testing for adults at an average risk.
-Talk to your doctor about the best time to start your colonoscopy screenings.
+Sanford recommends starting colorectal cancer screenings at age 45 for adults at an average risk.
+Talk to your doctor about the best time to start.

 Houston says she expects her kids will schedule screenings in their 20s because of her early diagnosis.